bitcrowd/chromic_pdf/README.md

 ### Sample boilerplate for a template

-This more sophisticated example shows how to use `Phoenix.View` to move HTML markup into template files.
+This example shows how one could use `Phoenix.View` to move HTML markup into template files and `ChromicPDF.Template` for basic page formatting.

 ```elixir
 defmodule MyApp.InvoiceView do